 The Dirt: calendar of hands-on volunteer opportunities

-Please help make a difference this winter by working to restore King County Parks’ natural areas.
-Spend a day planting native trees and shrubs along the Cedar River, Issaquah Creek, Soos Creek and in the forest of Taylor Mountain.
-Native trees and shrubs will enhance the natural stream corridors, wetlands and forests and improve habitat for wildlife.
+Come volunteer to do your part to help improve King County Parks’ stream corridors and forests.
+Spend a day planting native trees and shrubs along the Cedar River, Issaquah Creek, Snoqualmie River, Soos Creek and in Taylor Mountain Forest and Squak Mountain.
+Native trees and shrubs protect streams from erosion and harmful runoff, creating a cleaner stream and providing food and shelter for wildlife.

 To join a planting event contact Tina Miller, Volunteer Coordinator at 206-296-2990 or e-mail firstname.lastname@example.org.